 40 - Financial Risk Management The Company is exposed to market risk, credit risk and liquidity risk.
 Risk management is carried out by the company under policies approved by the board of directors.
 This Risk management plan defines how risks associated with the Company will be identified, analysed, and managed.
 It outlines how risk management activities will be performed, recorded, and monitored by the Company.
 The basic objective of risk management plan is to implement an integrated risk management activities will be performed, recorded, and monitored by the Company.
-The basic objective of risk management plan is to implement an integrated risk management approach to ensure all significant areas of risks are identified, understood and effectively managed, to promote a shared vision of risk management and encourage discussion on risks at all levels of the organization to provide a clear understanding of risk/benefit trade-offs, to deploy appropriate risk management methodologies and tools for use in identifying, assessing, managing and reporting on risks, and to determine the appropriate balance between cost and control of risk and deploy appropriate resources to manage/optimize key risks.
+The basic objective of risk management plan is to implement an integrated risk management activities will be performed, recorded, and monitored by the Company.
+The basic objective of risk management plan is to implement an integrated risk management approach to use in identifying, assessing, managing and reporting on risks, and to determine the appropriate balance between cost and control of risk and deploy appropriate resources to manage/optimize key risks.
 Activities are developed to provide feedback to management and other interested parties (e.g. Board etc.).
 The results of these activities ensure that risk management plan is effective in the long term.